VITA-Group/ShapeMatchingGAN/README.md

   - step1: G_S is first trained with a fixed <i>l</i> = 1 to learn the greatest deformation
   - step2: we then use <i>l</i> ∈ {0, 1} to learn two extremes
   - step3: G_S is tuned on <i>l</i> ∈ {i/K}, i=0,...,K where K = 3 (i.e. --scale_num 4)
+  - for structure with directional patterns, training without `--Sanglejitter` will be a good option
 ```
 python trainStructureTransfer.py \
 --style_name ../data/style/fire.png \